vijayvarma392/surfinBH/README.md

 with black holes!

 These fits are described in the following papers: <br/>
-[1] Vijay Varma, Davide Gerosa, Francois Hebert and Leo C. Stein, 2018, in preparation.
+[1] Vijay Varma, Davide Gerosa, François Hébert and Leo C. Stein, 2018, in preparation.

 If you find this package useful in your work, please cite reference [1] and,